LeEnno/enno-auto-post/README.md

 ### Compatibility

-**Notice that it's currently not tested in WordPress version 3.5.** Hopefully I'll get to this within the next few weeks.
+It's tested and used on WordPress blogs in version *3.6*.
+Nevertheless it should work at least down to version *3.5*.

 ---